AIinFinance/Project2-Continuous-Control/Report.md

 2. Ornstein–Uhlenbeck noise: DDPG uses deterministic policies.
 Thus, in order to avoid exploitation-exploration dilemma, we need to add a noise to the action selection process.
 This project uses the Ornstein–Uhlenbeck noise, which is described in `class` `OUNoise()` in `ddpg_agent.py`
 3. Multi-agent framework: In order to embrace multiple agents, the variable `agent_size` is added to `class` `Agent()` in `ddpg_agent.py`.

+### Network Architecture

+Network architecture for the actor network:
+* two linear hidden layers with 128 nodes are used
+* one batch normalization layer is inserted after the first hidden layer
+* activation functions: relu function for hidden layers and tanh for output layer are used.

+Network architecture for the actor network:
+* two hidden linear layers with 128 nodes are used
+* one batch normalization layer is inserted after the first hidden layer
+* activation functions: relu function for hidden layers and identity function for output layer is used.

+### Hyperparameters

+Hyperparameters on the replay buffer
+* Replay buffer size: BUFFER_SIZE = int(1e5)
+* Minibatch size: BATCH_SIZE = 128
+* Discount factor for the next Q-values: GAMMA = 0.99

+Learning rates on actor and critic networks
+* Learning rate of the actor network : LR_ACTOR = 1e-3
+* Learning rate of the critic network: LR_CRITIC = 1e-3
+* Soft update of target parameters: TAU = 1e-3

 # Plot of Rewards

 <p align="center">